OpenCyphal-Garage/libcyphal/README.md

 Sorry.

 The reason we opted for a complete rewrite is that so much is changing.
-Between the updates to the specification, the abandonment of C++98 support, switching to header-only, removing the drivers from the main repository, adding CAN-FD support, etc, etc, etc; it was obvious that we'd be rewriting everything anyway.
+Between the updates to the specification, the abandonment of C++98 support, switching to header-only, removing the drivers from the main repository, adding CAN FD support, etc, etc, etc; it was obvious that we'd be rewriting everything anyway.
 The good news is that v0 exists, is fully supported, and will be liberally copy-and-pasted from as this makes sense for v1.
 What we don't have is any git history tracing from v1 since this would be deceiving.
 Futhermore, the unit tests in uavcan v0 are a bit of a mess so we'll be writing them in a way that is more sustainable.

 ## Documentation